 This tropical species is native to Borneo and the Philippines, and its species name, mindorensis, means “from Mindoro Island.”

 The fragrant flowers grow in dense umbels and these can be dark red, reddish pink, or yellow, edged in frilly white hairs.
 The vines grow to be four to six feet long, or sometimes more.

 Want to add this beauty from Mindoro to your collection?
-You’ll find a live specimen with pink flowers in a four-inch pot from the Plant Farm Store via Amazon.
+You’ll find a live specimen with pink flowers in a six-inch pot from the Plant Farm Store via Amazon.